-- Continue to engage with municipalities on the Project's design. - Continue to work with railways, TELUS, and TransLink to finalize agreements. - Continue coordination with FortisBC regarding the Pattullo Gas Line Replacement.
+- Municipal Agreements. - Railway Construction and Crossing Agreements. - Utility Agreements. - TransLink Agreement.
+Monthly Highlights: - Continued meeting weekly with City of Surrey and City of New Westminster.
+Three Month - Continue to engage with municipalities on the Project's design.
+Lookahead: - Continue to work with railways, TELUS, and TransLink to finalize agreements. - Continue coordination with FortisBC regarding the Pattullo Gas Line Replacement.